MeghneelG0/TrainityProject/README.md

 # TrainityProject
-trainity projects from 5 to 8
+Data analytics trainity projects from 5 to 8